-When a storage deal is originally made, the client can opt to make the data publically discoverable.
+When a storage deal is originally made, the client can opt to make the data publicly discoverable.
 If this is the case, the storage provider must publish an advertisement of the storage deal to the Interplanetary Network Indexer (IPNI).
-The IPNI contains a CID-to-SP mapping.
+IPNI maps a CID to a storage provider (SP).
 This mapping allows clients to query the IPNI to discover where content is on Filecoin.

 If a client wants to retrieve publicly available data from the Filecoin network, then they generally follow this process.